Outpatient Child/Adolescent Psychiatry

 - OCD Clinic

-Floating Hospital for Children is the full-service children’s hospital of Tufts Medical Center, located in downtown Boston and with partnerships in the community.
+Tufts Children's Hospital is the full-service children’s hospital of Tufts Medical Center, located in downtown Boston and with partnerships in the community.
 The 94-bed children’s hospital offers pediatric inpatient and outpatient services in every medical and surgical specialty – from general pediatric services to the care of the most complex cancers, heart diseases and traumas.
 The focus and mission every day is to improve the lives of children and their families, by treating each child as if they are our own.

 This six-month rotation gives fellows a chance to learn about a variety of Pediatric Neurological syndromes and disorders.
-Fellows attend Pediatric Neurology Outpatient Clinic with Pediatric Neurology fellows, medical students, Neurology residents, and Psychiatry residents at Floating Hospital.
+Fellows attend Pediatric Neurology Outpatient Clinic with Pediatric Neurology fellows, medical students, Neurology residents, and Psychiatry residents at Tufts Children's Hospital.

-Fellows may also attend ABC Clinic where they can observe a team and family approach for autistic children.
+Fellows may also attend Autism Behavioral Clinic (ABC) Clinic where they can observe a team and family approach for autistic children.
 This clinic uses a consultation model to make recommendations for families where their autistic child presentation has been refractory to treatment.
 Fellows only observe this clinic and do not have expectation of carrying out the treatment.

 - Child Psychiatry Consultation/Liaison Service